.History of how far we’ve improved in travel.

 The higher the score, the most test ready a student

-As can be clearly seen, the higher the score, the most test ready a student is and the less attention is required of the instructor/teacher.
-This also helps students so they can get the attention of the teachers more than those who are near the perfect score of 9 in all the sub fields of the book.
+As can be clearly seen, the higher the score, the most test ready a student is.
+The less attention is required of the instructor/teacher.
+This also helps students so they can get the attention of the teachers more easily.
+Those who are near the perfect score of 9 in all the sub fields of the book.

 This book is a “complete progress” reports used by the professional instructors.
 Nothing is left out.
 It is applicable for car, HGV and motorbike training.
 Using this book will give the instructor joy and pleasure of being satisfied that they have done all they could to provide the best teaching experience.
 It will most certainly be a pleasure to learn and teach with.
 A must have aid!
 Highly recommended.